csc-training/summerschool/parallel-io/collective-io/README.md

 ## Collective I/O

 In this exercise we practice outputting data to disk in a parallel MPI program.
-Your task is to implement file writing first using standard I/O routines combined with MPI communication, and then again using a collective MPI-IO parallel write routine.
+The goal is to implement file writing first using standard I/O routines combined with MPI communication, and then again using a collective MPI-IO parallel write routine.

 The exercise tries to mimic a typical I/O situation in HPC simulations where the data to be stored is distributed